 This was proven in a 1996 study that tested the efficacy of ten different essential oils against 22 bacteria and 12 fungi.
 The oils included in the study were aegle, ageratum, citronella, eucalyptus, geranium, lemongrass, orange, palmarosa, patchouli, and peppermint.

-Whether you suffer from tinea capitis, dandruff or seborrheic dermatitis, or folliculitis, PEO can clean the scalp and treat the issue at its source.
+Whether you suffer from tinea capitis, dandruff, seborrheic dermatitis, or folliculitis, PEO can clean the scalp and treat the issue at its source.
 This means you can provide a clean and healthy environment for your hair follicles, and this in itself is a necessary step when looking to regrow your hair.

 It Soothes an Irritated Scalp